Sharir/jai/README.md

 This compiler will not be compliant with Blow's language specification exactly, and it may have different features from Blow's jai language.
 Blow's jai language and videos are simply the inspiration for this project.

 Recommended to use Sublime Text 3 with this project.
-After cloning, open in Sublime and hit run the default build.
+After cloning, open in Sublime and run the default build.
 Recommended to have installed the Sublime Package Manager, SublimeGDB and Jai - someone has already written syntax highlighting for Jai for Sublime, might as well use it :)